dwyl/imgup/README.md

 ## 7. Resizing/compressing files

-We've set a hard limit on the image file size one person can upload.
-Because we're using cloud storage and doing so at a reduced scale, it's easy to dismiss any concerns about hosting data and their size.
-But if we think at scale,
-we ought to be careful when estimating our cloud storage budget.
-Those megabytes can stack up easily *and quite fast*.

-So, it's good practice to implement
+Image hosting costs can be considerable, so, it's good practice to implement
 **image resizing/compression**.
 Every time a person uploads an image, we want to save the *original image in a bucket*,